tl-its-umich-edu/kartograafr/README.md

        "OK" button.
     1. After the import is complete, you will see "ArcGIS Group" in your course's list of outcomes.
-1. Each of your course's assignments which are to be synchronized with ArcGIS Online needs to include the "ArcGIS Group" outcome in their rubrics. **_You will need to do this for each new assignment you add to the course._** This can be simplified somewhat by adding the "ArcGIS Group" outcome to a single rubric that will be used by multiple assignments.
+1. Each of your course's assignments which are to be synchronized with ArcGIS Online needs to include the "ArcGIS Group" outcome in its rubric. **_You will need to do this for each new assignment you add to the course._** This can be simplified somewhat by adding the "ArcGIS Group" outcome to a single rubric that will be used by multiple assignments.
 Each assignment that uses that rubric will automatically include the "ArcGIS Group" outcome.
 It's recommended that rubrics should be given meaningful names.
 For example, a good name could be "_your course name